playgameservices/play-games-plugin-for-unity/TBMP.md

     });
 ```

-## Install an Invitation Delegate
+## Register an Invitation Delegate

-To be notified of incoming turn-based invitations (and also to allow the user to accept an invitation they received via push notification), install an invitation delegate in the plugin instance configuration:
+To be notified of incoming turn-based invitations (and also to allow the user to accept an invitation they received via push notification), register an invitation delegate in the plugin instance configuration:

 ```csharp